of women lawyers on corporate boards.

 Who We Are

 DirectWomen is a national nonprofit that works to increase the representation of women lawyers on corporate boards.
-Nearly 35% of DirectWomen alumnae have been elected to serve on at least one corporate board.
+More than 41% of DirectWomen alumnae have been elected to serve on at least one corporate board.

 What We Do